Why Are Astigmatism Contacts Uncomfortable?

 Alternative Lens Options

-If standard lenses for astigmatism aren't providing enough comfort, you might need to consider another option.
-Discuss these alternatives with your optometrist:
+If standard lenses for astigmatism aren't providing enough comfort, consider these alternatives:

 • Daily Disposable Lenses: These eliminate the buildup of deposits.